How to set up Continuous Delivery to Heroku

 First we need to import your project to Buddy and put it under version control.
 For this presentation we shall use a simple servlet-based Java web application.

-If you're not familiar with Git, this guide will get you started.
+If you're not familiar with Git, check out our beginner's guide to Git will get you started.

 Contents of buddy-java-app.zip

-The project is a simple Maven app with one servlet class and a trivial unit test suite: a perfect material for CD-based actions (build, test, deploy).
+The project is a simple Maven app that runs one servlet class and a trivial unit test suite: a perfect material for CD-based actions (build, test, deploy).

 There are two config files inside the repository: